jamesmh/PersonalBlog/source/_posts/Async-Await-For-The-Rest-Of-Us.md

 The IO issues and fixes still apply.

-However, the issue of CPU intensive tasks are another concern.
+However, the issue of CPU intensive tasks is another concern.
 In a nutshell, these types of tasks should not be done on the UI thread.

 The types of tasks would include:

-- Processing a large amount of items in a loop
+- Processing a large number of items in a loop
-- Computing intensive aggregations for reporting
+- Computing aggregations for reporting

  If your app does this (on the main/UI thread), then there's nothing to handle user input and UI stuff like animations, etc.